Royal-lobster/TaskMaster-Bot/README.md

 ## 🎯 Extending TaskMaster

-### Adding New Agents
+### Adding New Sub-Agents
-1. Create a new agent in `src/personal-agent/sub-agents/`
+1. Create a new agent in `src/agents/task-master-agent/sub-agents/`
 2. Define tools in the agent's `tools.ts` file
-3. Register the agent in `src/personal-agent/agent.ts`
+3. Register the agent in `src/agents/task-master-agent/agent.ts`
 4. Update TaskMaster's instructions to route to your new agent

+### Adding New Main Agents
+1. Create a new agent directory in `src/agents/`
+2. Implement the agent with its tools and functionality
+3. Initialize and wire the agent in `src/index.ts`
+4. Update the routing logic as needed

 ### Adding New Tools
 1. Create tools using `createTool()` from `@iqai/adk`